melektron/el_std_cpp/README.md

 <br>

 Every feature can be explicitly activated or deactivated to ajust for any requirements.
+I have not decided how that will be implemented jet.

 ## Feature list

+None

+## Planned features

  * Standardized logging functionality (LOGE, LOGD, LOGI, LOGW, LOGC)
  * retcode - a standardized return code enumeration

-## Planned features

- * Simple Win32 object oriented windowing class for Windows and Visual Studio